 The Lord’s Supper is to be observed by those who have become genuine followers of Christ.
 It symbolizes the breaking of Christ’s body and the shedding of his blood on our behalf, and is to be observed repeatedly throughout the Christian life as a sign of continued participation in the atoning benefits of Christ’s death.
 As we partake of the Lord’s Supper with an attitude of faith and self-examination, we remember and proclaim the death of Christ, receive spiritual nourishment for our souls, and signify our unity with other members of Christ’s body.

 Commitment to the Church

 All members of the Church universal are to be a vital and committed part of a local church.
 In this context they are called to walk out the New Covenant as the people of God and demonstrate the reality of the kingdom of God.
 The ascended Christ has given gift ministries to the church for the equipping of Christ’s body that it might mature and grow.
 All members of the Church are to be nurtured and equipped for the work of ministry.
 Women play a vital role in the life of the church but in keeping with God’s created design, they are not permitted “to teach or to have authority over a man” (1 Tim.
 2:11).
-Leadership in the church is male.
+The office of elder is reserved for men.
 In the context of the local church, God’s people receive pastoral care and leadership and the opportunity to employ their God-given gifts in his service in relation to one another and to the world.